Martinsville Fall Race 500 Odds & Prediction

 The paperclip-shaped short track is exciting due to the track's configuration of long straightaways and flat, narrow turns which cause hard breaks and smooth accelerations.

-It also doesn't hurt to have the best drivers competing for valuable Cup points and with its 1:00 p.m. eastern start time, the Goodys Fast Relief 500 has one of the earliest starts of any race included in The Chase.
+It also doesn't hurt to have the best drivers competing for valuable points and with its 1:00 p.m.
+ET start time, the Martinsville Fall Race has the earliest start time of any race included in the Playoffs.

-It is the final short track race of the Sprint Cup Series at a little over half a mile (.526 miles) and always provides great NASCAR championship betting action.
+This is also the final short track race of the Monster Energy NASCAR Cup Series season and always provides great NASCAR championship betting action.

 Looking to bet on this Nascar season?